Wildlife Trade Expert

 Dr. Ethan Mann is the Vice President of Sharklet Technologies, Inc., an innovative surface technology company based in Aurora, Colorado.
 Ethan has a Ph.D. from the University of Nebraska.
 He trained as a post-doctoral fellow in infectious disease at the Ohio State University.
 He serves on NIH review panels to evaluate small business innovation research grants.
 Ethan played Division II College Football at Chadron State College, runs marathons, and is more athletic than he looks!
 He has four children with his beautiful wife of 14 years, Tracy.

 As a middle school teacher in Aurora, Colorado, Connie Hong used to write songs during her lunch breaks and play them for her students.
 She founded Ivory Circle with producer & multi-instrumentalist Chris Beeble.
-They are joined by Rob Spradling on drums & percussion.
+They are joined on stage by Rob Spradling and Brian Vu.
 They released the acoustic EP, “Entropy” in 2013 to positive reviews and a featured song on a promotional spot for Showtime’s The Affair.
 The EPs in their Triangle series, “Equilateral,” “Isosceles,” and “Scalene” are available on iTunes and Bandcamp.